Man reading a book

 USC JD/MBA Curriculum

-After the first two years, the JD/MBA student must finish whatever remaining courses for both degrees they have.
+After the first two years, the JD/MBA student must finish whatever remaining courses they have for both degrees.
 Notably, USC does not award one degree without the other, so the students must complete all of their requirements to graduate.
-Students should work with their guidance counselors heavily to build their schedules and take their appropriate courses.
-USC Gould School of Law enables students to pick areas of study for their last two years, so JD/MBA students should be doubly sure to work with their schedules.
-Given the academic rigor of the JD/MBA, this can be a lifesaver ultimately.
+USC Gould School of Law enables students to pick areas of study for their last two years.

 USC also assigns a master’s committee to guide the student towards graduation and ultimately decide if the student has passed.
 They may advise students on classes and personal decisions on the path.
-The committee will usually take people from the student’s major(s).
-In the case of the JD/MBA, the committee will contain MBA and Law advisors from USC’s body of professors.
+The committee will include MBA and Law advisors from USC’s body of professors.

 Admission Requirements and How to Apply